sjmarshy/blog/src/pages/2018-05-28-the-toolbox/index.md

     - "#development"
 ---

-`The toolbox` is a metaphor used in software development.
+`The toolbox` is a [metaphor](/201806071745) used often in software development.
 It refers to a persons knowledge of approaches they can apply.
-This refers to more than literal software tools.
-Instead, it is meant to represent all of the patterns, libraries, techniques that you know.
-It can even be extended to ways of documenting or thinking about your code.
+This refers to more than only literal software tools.
+It is also meant to represent all of the patterns, libraries, techniques and, well, everything that you _know_.

 <img src="/201805281342/toolbox.png" alt="a toolbox" />